vertilia/request/README.md

 Built on [`ValidArray`](https://github.com/vertilia/valid-array), it not only provides access to main request information, but integrates input arguments filtering.
-This allows for a simplified access to validated request parameters as in the example below:
+This allows for simplified access to validated request parameters as in the example below:

 ```php